Learn how to thrift shop like a pro with this series of thrift store hacks sharing my top practices for finding the best

 - anything in sets – coasters, napkin rings, placemats, sheets, nesting baskets, etc.

 - anything you can disassemble – lamp bases, chest of drawers, old holiday wreaths and decor

 Even if you don’t use the entire collection right away, getting pieces that you will use makes it worth the investment.
 And, those extra pieces will most likely come in handy later for future projects.

 Trust me on this one.

 The other is to use separate, even unrelated, items to make something totally unexpected and new.
-These groupings are great for making some fabulous repurposed projects!
+These groupings are great for making some fabulous repurpose projects!

 You can use several pieces, or just two.